 Since graduating in 2010 Ezra has exhibited her collages nationally and internationally.
 Her collages and photographic works have shown at Studio Voltaire London, as well as galleries in Germany, Italy, Brazil, and several shows in New York and in Minnesota.
 Her work is in private collections all over the world.
 Her output is prolific, as is her inclusion in shows both internationally and at home in the UK.
 In 2014 alone she is featured in 18 group shows, curated 4 UK exhibitions, and shown as a solo artist in Shrewsbury UK.
 This year exhibitions have included London, Denmark, and Australia.

 Her artworks are often tiny and rarely larger than 4” x 4”.
 Each collage is a physical reconstruction using tweezers and scalpel and is meticulously recreated in painstaking detail.
 By reworking with her own imagery she questions the veracity and accuracy of a memory of original experiences.
 Each collage is flawed and unreliable in relating the image upon which it is based; it narrates differing qualities and interpretations on what can be considered the truth.

 Ezra openly describes herself as a ‘renegade arts experimentalist’ and is happy dabbling in anything that pushes her work to the limit and broadens her own potential.
 She is constantly considering David Hume’s notion that “man is a bundle or collection of different perceptions which succeed one another with an inconceivable rapidity and are in perpetual flux and motion”.
 Current artworks have involved projecting photographic memories onto fabric and considering alternative practices to build on the concept of ‘self’.
 This persistent examination means that indubitably the works she creates are full of options and choices rather than mistakes or miscalculation.
 They are a true reflection of the artist’s mind concentrated into amazing detail and painstaking accuracy.

 In an alternate universe she is also a freelance educator and provides photography workshops.
-In her spare time she produces music videos for goldbringer and Malum Sky, is attempting to learn Welsh, and likes to stroke cats.
+In her spare time she produces music videos and photography for Stone Letter Media, is attempting to learn Welsh, and likes to stroke cats.